China's former Interpol chief sentenced to 13 years in prison - The Observers - France 24

 His wife was granted political asylum in France last year, after saying she was afraid she and her two children would be the targets of kidnapping attempts.

-At his trial last June, he pleaded guilty to accepting $2.1 million in bribes, after the court said he used his status and positions to "seek improper benefit" and accumulate bribes.
+At his trial last June, Meng pleaded guilty to accepting $2.1 million in bribes, after the court said he used his status and positions to "seek improper benefit", illegally acquire property and accumulate bribes.

+The court statement on Tuesday said that some of the "stolen money and stolen goods could not be recovered".

+Pictures from the court showed a grim-faced Meng standing in front of a judge, flanked by two police officers.

 © 2020 AFP